 This mineral resource estimate was carried out on a mix of chemical and radiometric probe data.
 Although there is a correlation between data, the probe grades tended to be lower than chemical grades and are only used when the drill hole had less than 80% core recovery.
-Less than 20% of the grade data used in the mineral resource estimate was radiometric probe data.
+Most of the U_3O_8 grade data (76%) used for the Phoenix Mineral Resource estimate was obtained from chemical assays of the rock.
+The remainder of the data was derived from radiometric probe results, typically when poor drill core recovery prevents representative sampling for chemical assays.
+For the Gryphon Mineral Resource estimate, 100% of the U_3O_8 grade data was obtained from chemical assay of the rock.